 Another lower carb berry on this list, raspberries are in their prime in the summer and fall months.
 If you’re trying to decide whether to splurge for organic raspberries, research shows that it might be worth it, finding organic raspberries to be significantly higher in total antioxidant capacity than non-organic raspberries.

 Speaking of organic vs. non-organic fruits, peaches were second on the list of produce with the most pesticides, just under apples.
 So if you can go organic for this particular low-carb fruit, it’s probably worth it!
-Try them in this yummy recipe for pork chops topped with peach and jalapeño salsa, that only clocks in at 9g carbs per serving!

 You’ve probably heard the saying about an apple a day keeping the doctor away, but what about an apple a day keeping the pounds away?
 Research has shown that consuming apples can lead to weight loss in overweight individuals.
 However, it’s not determined what kind of apple, or how much to consume, but it’s a promising start.